 Other delicious options to add: a few dried raspberries; 1 T ground roasted almond or other roasted nut or seed; 1 T maca powder; 1 T jam, unpasteurized honey or coconut butter if more moisture is needed to form balls that stay together.

-For a sweeter and richer tasting truffle, add 1/2 c ground semi sweet chocolate chips as I did one day when I had run out of cacao powder.
-(I ground the chips in my blender).
+For a sweeter and richer tasting truffle, add 1/2 c ground semi sweet chocolate chips!

 Blend everything together in a blender or food processor, then form into 1″ balls and chill prior to eating.

-When using a blender you may need to blend the batter a little more in a bowl with a spoon just prior to forming the balls.
+When using a blender you may need to blend the batter a little more in a bowl with a spoon just prior to forming the balls or add a bit more liquid.

 The batter may seem a little dry, though will form into balls once pressed into your palm.
-If the balls don’t stay together, add a little more peanut butter, a tsp of your favourite jam or coconut butter!
+If the balls don’t stay together, add a little more peanut butter, a tsp of your favourite jam or coconut butter or a tsp of water.

 Rolling balls into some cocoa powder, ground nuts or shredded coconut is also nice.